atul-sutar/atul-sutar/README.md

 I'm a GCP Data Engineer with a passion for building scalable data pipelines and exploring Gen AI applications.
 Python developer by day, cloud architect by design.

-Currently diving deep into the latest AI/ML tech stack and sharing the journey through content.
+Currently diving deep into the latest GenAI tech stack and sharing the journey through content.

 ## Connect
 - [LinkedIn](https://in.linkedin.com/in/atul-sutar)